top of page

 Can you recommend a venue?

-The West Side meeting will continue to take place in the Stadler Room in the Towne Center at Lake Forest Park for 2025, but we’re open to a new place for 2026.
+The West Side meeting will continue to take place in the Stadler Room in the Town Center at Lake Forest Park for 2025, but we’re open to a new place for 2026.

 In the meantime, we’d love a more consistent meeting place for our East Side meetings.
 We are in fierce competition with other groups for the meeting rooms at public libraries, which is why the location of the East Side meetings occasionally changes.
 Additionally, the libraries frown at our members selling anything during meetings.
 Churches and fraternal organizations (like Elk Lodges) are not good candidates because their spaces are not consistently available on weekends, and they charge much more than we are currently paying for the Stadler Room.